 Under approved document M reasonable provision shall be made for people to gain access to and use the building and its facilities.
 The regulations set minimum legal standards for access and use of the building by disabled people.

-British standard DD 9999: 2017 ‘Fire safety in the design, management and use of buildings.
+British standard BS9999: 2017 ‘Fire safety in the design, management and use of buildings.
 Code of practice’

 The fire risk assessment can be used to assist in completing the record of significant findings and should include a detailed account of measures which are in place to facilitate and assist disabled people to leave the building.